On-the-fly hand-eye calibration for the da Vinci surgical robot: Discussions

 The performance of different key point association-based approaches was evaluated under challenges including initial hand-eye calibration errors, random intra-operative disturbances, and key point measurement errors.
-The results show that estimator-based approaches are more susceptible to the accuracy of initial calibration.
-Among the EKF, AEKF, and PF approaches, both the AEKF and PF approaches were designed to accommodate non-Gaussian noises, and their performance in 3D position reconstruction was shown to be better than that of the EKF.
-However, the computational time for the PF approach was significantly higher.
+The results show that estimator-based approaches are more susceptible to the accuracy of initial calibration, whereas the PnP approach is sensitive to the accuracy of intra-operative feature detection and association.
 Table.\ref{tab:Tcr_Super} compares the estimated $\matfont{T}_{cr}$ between estimator-based approaches and the PnP-RANSAC method and shows significant discrepancies in the translational component.
 It can be explained from the observation that the PnP method tends to generate less consistent calibration results, as reflected by rapid changes in tool overlay, as shown in the videos included in the supporting material.
-Since all estimator-based approaches rely on an initial calibration result, it is suggested here that the PnP method is more suitable for conducting initial hand-eye calibration.
-The PF approach is suitable for extremely noisy environments where sufficient features can be observed, while the AEKF approach is more widely applicable to situations in which computational power is limited.
+It is also noted that the PnP method retains no memory of its previous estimations, thereby enabling itself to more prompt calibrations on $\matfont{T}_{cr}$.
+In contrast, estimator-based approaches are suitable for consistent calibrations on encoder drifts over time.
+Therefore, when accurate feature detections and associations are available, the PnP method is more efficient, whereas estimator-based approaches are more robust in providing consistent results under conditions of temporal instability and limited feature detections.
+Among the three filter-based approaches, EKF is limited to scenarios where observation errors are Gaussian; PF is suitable for extremely noisy environments where sufficient features can be observed, and AEKF is more widely applicable to situations with limited computational resources.
+A decision tree is presented in Fig.\ref{fig: Filter Decision} to assist method selection.

 Compared with other estimator-based approaches that use key point associations, Ye \etal \cite{MengLong_2016_MICCAI} reported an average pose reconstruction error of $2.83\pm2.19$ (mm) in translation, and $0.13\pm0.10$ (rads) in rotation, by using their EKF framework.
 Although no ground truth values for the instrument pose were provided in the original datasets, a common practice to find the ground truth pose is to run the PnP algorithm after manually labeling 2D key points on the image.
 Therefore, Table.\ref{tab:Tcr_Super} provides a rough metric for comparison.
 The large discrepancy in $\Delta \vecfont{t}$ was caused by the fact that the estimators solely focused on reducing pixel association errors but failed to account for the RCM constraint.
 This scenario is reflected by a mirrored tool skeleton overlay on the image, as shown in videos included in the supporting material.
 On the other hand, when the accuracy of 3D depth estimation takes priority, estimators that rely on key points can outperform those that rely on differential rendering and silhouette matching \cite{Hao_silhouette_rendering, liang2025differentiable, yang2025real} in accuracy and speed.